Renewable Portfolio Standards

-Trailblazing the renewable energy frontier, in 1983 Iowa became the first state to implement a renewable electricity standard.
-Though modest – the RES only required the state’s two biggest utilities to procure 105 megawatts of renewable generation capacity – the policy positioned Iowa to become a renewable energy leader.
-Fast forward to today and you will find that 29 states and the District of Columbia have RES policies in place.
+Trailblazing the renewable energy frontier, in 1983 Iowa became the first state to implement a renewable portfolio standard.
+Though modest – the RPS only required the state’s two biggest utilities to procure 105 megawatts of renewable generation capacity – the policy positioned Iowa to become a renewable energy leader.
+Fast forward to today and you will find that 29 states and the District of Columbia have RPS policies in place.

-A renewable electricity standard (RES), also known as a renewable portfolio standard (RPS), is a policy that sets hard targets for renewable energy in the near- and long-term to diversify our electricity supply, spur local economic development, reduce pollution, cut water consumption and save consumers money.
-Basically, an RPS requires electric utilities to gradually increase the amount of renewable energy that they deliver to customers.
+A renewable portfolio standard (RPS), also known as a renewable electricity standard (RES), is a policy that sets hard targets for renewable energy in the near- and long-term to diversify our electricity supply, spur local economic development, reduce pollution, cut water consumption and save consumers money.
+An RPS requires electric utilities to gradually increase the amount of renewable energy that they deliver to customers.
 By design, an RPS does not hand-pick a technology; rather all renewables are forced to compete, incentivizing cost reductions and efficiency gains.
-As a result, RPS policies encourage the growth of additional homegrown sources that diversify our energy portfoliostate and help hold down electric rates and save ratepayers money, all while boosting private investments for state economies.
+As a result, RPS policies encourage the growth of additional homegrown sources that diversify our energy portfolios and help hold down electric rates and save ratepayers money, all while boosting private investments for state economies.

-Most importantly, consumers are not experiencing substantially higher electric bills as the result of the RES policies.
-In fact, a 2010 LBNL study, examining 14 states with RES policies in place, found that consumers in only one state experiences electricity rate increases above 1.6%.
+Most importantly, consumers are not experiencing substantially higher electric bills as the result of RPS policies.
+In fact, a 2016 LBNL study found that renewable energy developed to meet state RPS requirements in 2013 reduced consumer electricity bills by up to $1.2 billion.
 In many areas, adding renewable electricity is saving ratepayers money:

 - Xcel, Colorado’s largest utility, says that the state’s RPS will ultimately save consumers as much as $100 million over 25 years.

-- A Michigan Public Service Commission (MPSC) report found that Michigan’s RPS resulted in $100 million in investment in the state.
+- A Michigan Public Service Commission (MPSC) report found that Michigan’s RPS resulted in over $2.2 billion in investment in the state.

 - A 2010 New England Wind Integration Study found that wholesale electricity prices would decline anywhere from $5 per MWh to $11 per MWh if the region generated 20% of its power from wind, depending on which sites were used for wind production.

-Finally, RES policies are positively impacting the American economy.
-A recent report from the Union of Concerned Scientists identified the following economic benefits provided by RES:
+Finally, RPS policies are positively impacting the American economy.
+A 2013 report from the Union of Concerned Scientists identified the following economic benefits provided by RES:

 - The renewable energy industry supports American jobs.
 More than 119,000 people worked in solar-related industries in 2012, while wind energy development employed 75,000 full-time workers across the U.S., including 30,000 jobs at manufacturing facilities throughout the country.